24 hour contact: 01707 666297

 - Thereafter yearly boosters (Jockey Club requirements <365 days)

-Horses competing under FEI regulations require influenza vaccines every six months.
+Horses competing under FEI regulations require influenza vaccines within six months and 21 days of competition.
 See FEI vaccination requirements for full details.

 Tetanus is a very serious, life-threatening disease caused by the bacteria Clostridium tetani.